-Osteopetrosis is a bone disease that makes bones abnormally dense and prone to breakage (fracture).
-Researchers have described several major types of osteopetrosis, which are usually distinguished by their pattern of inheritance: autosomal dominant, autosomal recessive, or X-linked.
+Osteopetrosis is a bone disease that makes bone tissue abnormally compact and dense and also prone to breakage (fracture).
+Researchers have described several major types of osteopetrosis, which are usually distinguished by their pattern of inheritance: autosomal dominant or autosomal recessive.
 The different types of the disorder can also be distinguished by the severity of their signs and symptoms.

 Autosomal recessive osteopetrosis (ARO) is a more severe form of the disorder that becomes apparent in early infancy.
 Affected individuals have a high risk of bone fracture resulting from seemingly minor bumps and falls.
 Their abnormally dense skull bones pinch nerves in the head and face (cranial nerves), often resulting in vision loss, hearing loss, and paralysis of facial muscles.
 Dense bones can also impair the function of bone marrow, preventing it from producing new blood cells and immune system cells.
 As a result, people with severe osteopetrosis are at risk of abnormal bleeding, a shortage of red blood cells (anemia), and recurrent infections.
 In the most severe cases, these bone marrow abnormalities can be life-threatening in infancy or early childhood.